 Editor’s Note: For its third post, RealForecasts.com is re-publishing a white paper titled “‘Deep Survival’ In Real Estate Investment Management – How To Survive (and Even Thrive) in 2009”, which was written in January of 2009.
+Ebook publishing is also being considered so that those in real estate can read this book from various devices around the world, they won’t have to have a physical copy in order to read the book’s contents.
 The advice applies to challenging situations today as much as it applied to the challenging market conditions we were going through almost five years ago.

 “Deep Survival” In Real Estate Investment Management – How To Survive (and Even Thrive) in 2009